Seeking Trustee Self-Nominations – A New Process for 2023

 If you have the background, energy, and interest to be part of the team leading the Rochester Zen Center through ongoing challenges and change, we hope you’ll submit a self-nomination for review by the Nominations Committee: Judy Carpenter, Kathy Collina, Rebecca Gilbert, Barry Keesan, Sensei Donna Kowal, and Sensei John Pulleyn.

 The Nominations Committee is accepting self-nomination applications now through April 23.
-Those interested in board service can complete the form here and email it to email@example.com.
+Those interested in board service can email firstname.lastname@example.org.
 For questions or more information, contact Barry Keesan.

 The Winter 2023 Issue of Zen Bow Is Available here.

 Zazen and Dharma Talk by Ven.
 Trueman Taylor, March 19